valeriangalliat/blog/public/about-the-name.md

-I later learnt that this name was already used by Google, for the Google Code Jam international programming competition, which is unfortunate, and somewhat inappropriate, since a jam is intrinsically collaborative, as opposed to competitive, let alone that a jam's purpose is pretty far from winning cash prizes and a job in a big corporation.
+I later learnt that this name was already used by Google, for the Google Code Jam international programming competition, which is unfortunate, but I kept that name since I still believe in the message it symbolizes, and it took me long enough to find a name that I don't want to go through that process anytime soon.

-I kept that name since I still believe in the message it symbolizes, and it took me long enough to find a name that I don't want to go through that process anytime soon.
+It also turned out that with time, my interests shifted from being solely centered on programming and I now use that same domain name to share a number of different things that I'm passionate about, whether it's photography, music, sports, brewing and so on.

 [^1]: In practice, I mostly just end up coding alone, but I guess that's fine.